tahadostifam/Shalgam-Hypr-DE/README.md

 </div>

 <p>
-Shalgam is a meticulously crafted customization for the revolutionary Hyprland wayland compositor, designed to elevate your desktop experience.
+A meticulously crafted customization for the revolutionary Hyprland wayland compositor, designed to elevate your desktop experience.
 Dive into a world of streamlined aesthetics, intuitive workflows, and unparalleled performance.
 </p>

 ### Screenshots